DataDog/integrations-core/mysql/README.md

 ## Overview

-The Datadog Agent can collect many metrics from MySQL databases, including (but not limited to):

-- Query throughput
-- Query performance, such as average query runtime, or slow queries
-- Connections, such as currently open connections, aborted connections, or errors
-- InnoDB, such as buffer pool metrics

-You can also create your own metrics using custom SQL queries.
+The MySQL integration tracks the performance of your MySQL instances.
+It collects metrics related to throughput, connections, errors, and InnoDB metrics.

+Enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) (DBM) for enhanced insight into query performance and database health.
+In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, and query explain plans.

 **Note:** This integration is also compatible with [MariaDB][2], as it serves as a ["drop-in replacement"][3] for MySQL.

 ## Setup

-<div class="alert alert-info">This page describes the MySQL Agent integration.
+<div class="alert alert-info">This page describes the MySQL Agent standard integration.
 If you are looking for the Database Monitoring product for MySQL, see <a href="https://docs.datadoghq.com/database_monitoring" target="_blank">Datadog Database Monitoring</a>.</div>

 ### Installation

 The MySQL check is included in the [Datadog Agent][4] package.
 No additional installation is needed on your MySQL server.

 #### Prepare MySQL

+**Note**: To install Database Monitoring for MySQL, select your hosting solution on the [documentation site](https://docs.datadoghq.com/database_monitoring/#mysql) for instructions.

+Proceed with the following steps in this guide only if you are installing the standard integration alone.

 On each MySQL server, create a database user for the Datadog Agent.